 How to Land Your First Consulting Client

-Consulting is a big and growing business.
-Once you've gotten your first consulting client, and delivered great work for them, bringing in more clients only gets easier.
+Consulting is a significant and growing business.
+Once you've gotten your first consulting client, and delivered excellent work for them, bringing in more clients only gets easier.

 The market for consulting services is estimated to be between $130B and $150B annually, and professional consultants are among the highest paid workers, earning more than many doctors, lawyers, and other professionals.

 It’s not surprising that consulting is attractive to many people who want to launch a business.
 After all, if you have a sellable skill, it’s an easy business to enter.
 No one will stop you from calling yourself a consultant and startup can cost as little as printing business cards and getting a business license.